ABOUT

 Artist statement

 Cecile Chong is a New York–based multidisciplinary artist whose paintings, installations, and ceramic sculptures investigate migration, cultural memory, and ecological interdependence through materials that carry stories across cultures and landscapes.
-Born in Ecuador to Chinese parents and shaped by diasporic experiences across the Americas and Asia, her work traces the movement of people, languages, materials, and ideas across geographies and generations.
+Born in Ecuador to Chinese parents and shaped by diasporic experiences across the Americas and Asia, her work traces the movement of people, languages, and objects across geographies and generations.